Flux159/cassie-odm/README.md

 Streaming
 ----------
 Cassie supports streaming results via a Query.stream(options, callback) method.
-This returns a node-cassandra-cql stream (can view documentation for that as well).
+This returns a readable stream (can view documentation for node-cassandra-cql streams as well).
 See the example below:

 ```